-R v KS: Nick represented KS who was acquitted of conspiring to supply cocaine in multi-kilo quantities.
+R v KS: Represented KS who was acquitted of conspiring to supply cocaine in multi-kilo quantities.
 All other defendants were convicted and were sentenced to a total of 116 years’ imprisonment.
 The case concerned the shipment of drugs from the South East to South Wales on an almost daily basis, with the prosecution relying on cell-site and telephone evidence to track the defendants across the country.
 The case was widely reported.

 R v H: (Operation Component) 5 defendants were charged with importing £5.5million of cannabis and ecstasy (‘Class A’ drugs) from Holland.
 Following a Serious Organised Crime Agency (‘SOCA’) surveillance operation, officers raided a warehouse in Barking, Essex, where they found a concrete block disguised as a crane counter-weight, which had been used to conceal the drugs.
 All 5 defendants were arrested.
 At Chelmsford Crown Court the prosecution described them as ‘big players in a major league drugs organisation’.
-Nick Barraclough’s client was acquitted.
+My client was acquitted.
 All other defendants were convicted.

 R v Hannigan and others, : Eight defendants were accused of importing £14 million of cocaine in this ten week trial at Manchester Crown Court that saw complex legal arguments about cell-site and telephone evidence, Dutch telephone intercept evidence, and undercover surveillance evidence.
 404 witnesses provided statements.
-Nick’s client was found not guilty.
+My client was found not guilty.
 All other defendants were imprisoned for up to 26 years.
 See report from BBC news.

 R v B and others:Twelve defendants were accused of importing £62 million of cannabis into the UK as the result of a massive police operation.
 There were also linked money laundering allegations.
-Nick represented B who was originally charged with conspiracy to supply cannabis.
+I represented B who was originally charged with conspiracy to supply cannabis.
 After negotiations with the prosecution the defendant admitted money laundering and was not imprisoned.
 See report from The Daily Mail.

-R v P Represented a defendant alleged to be ‘one of the largest drugs dealers in south London’ in a 2-month trial involving 60 kilos of cocaine, ‘millions’ of ecstasy tablets, and undercover police.
+R v P: Represented a defendant alleged to be ‘one of the largest drugs dealers in south London’ in a 2-month trial involving 60 kilos of cocaine, ‘millions’ of ecstasy tablets, and undercover police.
 The defendant allegedly ran a drugs syndicate and supplied small amounts of drugs by way of samples, but the defence successfully argued that no conviction could be founded on the evidence of supplying samples unless the jury were sure the defendant was involved in a larger scale drugs conspiracy.
 The defendant was then acquitted.

-R v F 4-month trial involving a drugs ‘super-grass’, an international drugs and crime syndicate, and allegations of conspiracy to supply multi-million pounds worth of heroin.
+R v F: 4-month trial involving a drugs ‘super-grass’, an international drugs and crime syndicate, and allegations of conspiracy to supply multi-million pounds worth of heroin.
 This drugs syndicate was ruthless, chopping the fingers off a man who lost £1million of its heroin.
 The defendant was acquitted.

-R v White and others The defendants were allegedly involved in the large scale supply of drugs from Essex to Norfolk, using a fishing bait factory for cover.
+R v White and others: The defendants were allegedly involved in the large scale supply of drugs from Essex to Norfolk, using a fishing bait factory for cover.
 This substantial police operation involved surveillance, probe evidence, and a police raid at the point of handover.
 The trial lasted seven weeks and raised issues as to the lawfulness of the police operation and the admissibility of probe evidence.